derekmkwok/covid-live/README.md

 * React used for the frontend portion of this application
 * UI styled with Material-UI and Font Awesome Icons
 * Postman tool utilized for testing API calls
-* Features to be implemented:
+* Features:
-  * Data regarding all cases - MOSTLY DONE
+  * Data regarding all cases
-  * Data filtered by country - MOSTLY DONE
+  * Data filtered by country
-  * Time series data visualized - MOSTLY DONE
+  * Time series data visualized
-  * Information/resources regarding COVID-19 and where/how to seek help - MOSTLY DONE
+  * Information/resources regarding COVID-19 and where/how to seek help